University of Pavia: Museum of Electrical Technology

 In 2017, the museum implemented a 3D tactile map for the blind and disabled.
 The museum also organizes exhibitions and projects with primary and secondary schools.

+One of the rooms of the Natural History Museum, Pavia with the skeleton of an African elephant and a specimen of the same species in taxidermy and on the right the Asian elephant donated by Napoleon.

 Museum of Natural History

 The Museum of Natural History (Museo di Storia Naturale) dates back to 1769 when Lazzaro Spallanzani became professor on Natural History at the University of Pavia.
 The museum is divided into three sections — Comparative Anatomy, Zoology and Geopaleontology.
 The museum is currently located in Palazzo Botta Adorno.

 The museum hosts multiple collections including: